alliance-genome/agr_diopt/README.md

 #### Examining and modifying DIOPT CSV files.

 - The script `ddl_tsv_to_csv.py` located in the `support_scripts` folder is used to process the DIOPT CSV files from Claire.
-- Extract the CSV files from Claire into your DIOPT folder at `/data/ortolog/diopt/diopt_vX`.

 - A DDL file from a previous version of DIOPT is required to process the CSV files.
     - The DDL file was originally extracted from the Postgres instance of the DIOPT data.
     - A Postgres instance of DIOPT data is no longer used in these scripts, but the DDL is still necessary to check the validity of the data.